 Picture the Bahamas and what do you see?
 White sands and clear turquoise seas bathed in tropical sunshine?
-Idyllic anchorages with fabulous snorkelling and diving conditions?
+Idyllic anchorages with fabulous snorkeling and diving conditions?
 A laid-back atmosphere with beach bars serving rum cocktails and other delights?
-The smiling faces of the legendary Abacos people?
+The smiling faces of the local people?

 There's all that and more in the beautiful Bahamas, just a one-hour flight from Miami.

-The delights of a sailing vacation in the Bahamas unfold around Great Abaco Island, its associated cays and the family-friendly cruising grounds of the Sea of Abaco.
+The delights of a sailing vacation in the Bahamas unfold around The Exumas, a string of cays much of which is enclosed in the Exuma Cays Land and Sea National Park.
 In the winterless climate of this special place, the trade winds blow gently across calm turquoise waters sheltered from the ocean beyond.
 The emphasis is on nature, solitude and tranquility, with small beach settlements, some including resorts, to be found on the cays you will visit.

-The Bahamas cruising ground is expansive, and central Abaco offers just about all that charter sailors are looking for in a holiday with family and friends.
+The Bahamas cruising ground is expansive, and the Exumas offer just about all that charter sailors are looking for in a holiday with family and friends.
 But if sailing and discovery are the main objectives, there's much more to explore on an extended voyage through this widespread archipelago.

-In the Bahamas, January is the coolest month (77°F/25°C) and August the warmest (90°/32°).
-The Bahaman islands average an impressive 3,000 sunshine hours per year, with summer being the wettest season.
+January is the coolest month (77°F/25°C) and August the warmest (90°/32°).
+The Bahamas average an impressive 3,000 sunshine hours per year, with summer being the wettest season.

 Technically outside the Caribbean but in practice a part of its weather systems, the Bahamas face the possibility of hurricanes peaks in late summer.
 During normal weather conditions the wind is generally calm to moderate and only occasionally becomes fresh.

 One contact - every option - advice you can trust.